-- You are personally responsible for the content you publish on any form of social media.
-Publishing or allowing to be published (in the form of a comment) an untrue statement about a person which is damaging to their reputation may incur a libel action for which you will be personally liable. - Social media sites are in the public domain and it is important to ensure you are confident of the nature of the information you publish.
-Once published, content is almost impossible to control and may be manipulated without your consent, used in different contexts, or further distributed. - Make use of stringent privacy settings if you don't want your social media to be accessed by the press or public.
-Read the terms of service of any social media site accessed and make sure you understand their confidentiality/privacy settings. - Do not disclose personal details such as home addresses and telephone numbers.
-Ensure that you handle any personal or sensitive information in line with the Council's Data protection policy. - Safeguarding issues are paramount because social media sites are often misused by offenders.
-Safeguarding is everyone's business - if you have any concerns about other site users, you have a responsibility to report these. - 6.
-Do not publish or report on meetings which are private or internal (where no members of the public are present or it is of a confidential nature) or exempt reports (which contain confidential information or matters which are exempt under the provision of the Local Government (Access to Information) Act 1985).
-Use of social media in meetings must comply with the protocol for the use of recording devices during any meeting held under the auspices of Ashfield District Council. - 7.
+- 4.1.
+You are personally responsible for the content you publish on any form of social media.
+Publishing or allowing to be published (in the form of a comment) an untrue statement about a person which is damaging to their reputation may incur a libel action for which you will be personally liable. - 4.2.
+Social media sites are in the public domain, and it is important to ensure you are confident of the nature of the information you publish.
+Once published, content is almost impossible to control and may be manipulated without your consent, used in different contexts, or further distributed. - 4.3.
+Make use of stringent privacy settings if you do not want your social media to be accessed by the press or public.
+Read the terms of service of any social

+- media site accessed and make sure you understand their confidentiality/privacy settings. - 4.4.
+Do not disclose personal details such as home addresses and telephone numbers.
+Ensure that you handle any personal or sensitive information in line with the Council's Data Protection Policy. - 4.5.
+Safeguarding issues are paramount because social media sites are often misused by offenders.
+Safeguarding is everyone's business if you have any concerns about other site users, you have a responsibility to report these. - 4.6.
+Do not publish or report on meetings which are private or internal (where no members of the public are present, or it is of a confidential nature), or exempt reports (which contain confidential information or matters which are exempt under the provision of the Local Government (Access to Information) Act 1985). - 4.7.
 Copyright laws still apply online.
-Placing images or text from a copyrighted source (e.g. extracts from publications or photos) without permission is likely to breach copyright.
-Avoid publishing anything you are unsure about or seek permission from the copyright holder in advance.

-- Don't send or post inappropriate, abusive, bullying, racist or defamatory messages to members of the public, other councillors or officers either in or outside the work environment. - 9.
-The Council will not promote councillors' social media accounts during the pre-election period. - 10.
-In any biography, the account should state the views are those of the councillor in question and may not represent the views of the Council. - 11.
-Do not use the Council's logo, or any other Council related material on a personal account or website. - 12.
-Social media must not be used for actions that would put councillors in breach of the Council's Code of conduct for members.
-For example, don't publish on social media something you wouldn't say face to face, or at a public meeting. - 13.
-Be aware of your own safety when placing information on the internet and do not publish information which could leave you vulnerable. - 14.
-Anyone receiving threats, abuse or harassment via their use of social media should report it to their political group leader, the Monitoring Officer and/or the police. - 15.
+Placing images or text from a copyrighted source (e.g., extracts from publications or photos) without permission is likely to breach copyright.
+Avoid publishing anything you are unsure about or seek permission from the copyright holder in advance. - 4.8.
+Do not send or post inappropriate, abusive, bullying, racist, or defamatory messages to members of the public, other Councillors, or officers either in or outside the work environment. - 4.9.
+The Council will not promote Councillors' social media accounts during the pre-election period. - 4.10.
+In any biography, the account should state the views are those of the Councillor in question and may not represent the views of the Council. - 4.11.
+Do not use the Council's logo, or any other Council related material, on a personal account or website. - 4.12.
+Social media must not be used for actions that would put Councillors in breach of the Members' Code of Conduct.
+For example, do not publish something on social media you would not say face to face, or at a public meeting. - 4.13.
+Be aware of your own safety when placing information on the internet and do not publish information which could leave you vulnerable. - 4.14.
+Anyone receiving threats, abuse, or harassment via their use of social media should report it to their political group leader, the Monitoring Officer, and/or the Police. - 4.15.
 It is recommended that you have separate social media profiles for your role as a Councillor or Co-opted Member and your private life.